mjuhanne/fyrtur-motor-board/README.md

 Our custom firmware reports the voltage correctly, but battery byte for now is fixed 0x12 (matching 7.0V)

-## Calibration in practice
+## Curtain position calibration in practice

-- If motor is powered up and doesn't know its position, it begins windind up until hard stop is met (see Position chapter above).
-After this the current motor position is reset to 0.
-Also the previously set lower limit is now enforced.
-This "upper limit reset" is done every time motor is winded up and it stalls.
+- If motor module is powered up and doesn't know its position, it begins rolling up the curtain until motor stalls and its position is assumed to be 0 (see Position chapter above).
+The previously set lower limit is now enforced.
+This upper limit calibration is done also every time the curtain is rolled up until motor stalls.
-- To set lower limit, wind down to suitable position and call CMD_SET_SOFT_LIMIT (position is now reset to 100)
+- To set lower limit, lower the curtain to suitable position and call CMD_SET_SOFT_LIMIT (position is now reset to 100 and scaled accordingly in other positions)
 - To adjust soft lower limit, move to suitable position and call CMD_SET_SOFT_LIMIT again.
-If this desirable position is outside current limits, we have to use the "Overriding" move commands to navigate the rest of the way.
+If this desirable position is outside current limits, we have to use the "Overriding" move commands to navigate the rest of the way past the limit.
-- To reset the soft limit, use CMD_RESET_SOFT_LIMIT command and wind up the motor to upper hard stop.
-Now position is reset to 0 and previously set soft limit is replaced with hard maximum limit.
+- To reset the soft lower limit, use CMD_RESET_SOFT_LIMIT command and roll up the curtain to upper hard stop (motor will stall).
+Now position is reset to 0 and previously set soft limit is replaced with hard lower limit.
-- To adjust the hard limit, navigate to desired position with "Overriding" move commands and call CMD_SET_HARD_MAXIMUM.
-This will change also the soft limit to the same value.
+- To adjust the hard lower limit, navigate to desired position with "Overriding" move commands and call CMD_SET_HARD_MAXIMUM.
+This will reset also the soft limit to the same value.

----